-An innovative way of raising money for your studies is to crowdfund - asking other people, often strangers, to contribute towards your costs
+An innovative, debt-free way of raising money for your studies is through crowdfunding - asking other people, often strangers, to make small contributions to your costs

 What is crowdfunding?

-Crowdfunding involves asking a large number of people to contribute to your postgraduate study costs by donating relatively small amounts of money.
+Crowdfunding involves asking a large number of people to contribute to the costs of your postgraduate study by donating relatively small amounts of money.
 It's extremely hard work and you'll need to be great at marketing yourself, but the rewards can be worth the effort.

 What are the advantages of crowdfunding?